byteninjia/aigne-hub/blocklets/core/blocklet.md

 ## ✨ Why AIGNE Hub?

 - **One API.
 All Providers.**
-  OpenAI, Claude, Gemini, DeepSeek, xAI, Bedrock, and more—connected via a single OpenAI-compatible endpoint.
+  OpenAI, Claude, Gemini, DeepSeek, xAI, Bedrock, Doubao, Poe, and more—connected via a single OpenAI-compatible endpoint.

 - **One Dashboard.
 Full Visibility.**
   Monitor usage, cost, and performance across all models and users in one place.